ashutoshmjain/gita/src/mathuraChap11.md

      /\   /\

-Good that you asked this question and also made me redraw the picture because now you can see that the upper side is a mirror image of the bottom and the left side is a mirror image of the right.
+Good that you asked this question and also made me redraw the picture because now you can see that the left side is a mirror image of the right.
 In essence the duality is maintained for the entire structure.
 Such a structure can "manifest".
 A major part of my study is to figure out such numbers of higher order that exhibit similar behaviour.

-But then how are this number theory related to the story of `Ganga` and `Shantanu` - asked the friend..
+But then how are this number theory related to the story of `Ganga` and `Shantanu` - asked the Friend..

-It was `Ganga` who first understood that a specific orientation could be imparted to an endeavour - even a marriage and the offspring from the wed-lock.
-It all depends on how the bond is created.
-In `Vaidik` science the bond is called `Bandhana`. `Ganga's` character shows how to create the bonds and how to exit from them - said the Mentor - we will see that in the story.
+`Ganga` understood the significance of eight - that the trifecta was like the three basic colors - Red, Blue and Green.
+And the four sets of RGB were like the four main emergent colors.
+And seven of them led to a unique identity.
+Though she didn't think it in terms of colors.
+She thought it terms of rivers.
+There were three main rivers - Ganges, Yamuna and Sarswati and they had four emergent rivers.
+Put together seven rivers created the plains.

 The door bell rang and they had Pizza on delivery.
 All three of them were hungry for the Mentor too had skipped his morning meal in anticipation of having lunch together with the Fairy and her Friend and also to make sure he didn't sleep before this meeting - Lets grab a bite while we talk about the narrative - he said.

-The lunch was light chit chat among which the Mentor also fired a print command on his dark terminal and an old Epson dot matrix printer started whirring in the living room.
-He went there and grabbed two copies a printed pages.
+The lunch was light chit chat.
+Mentor talked about how `Vaidik` mathematics puts very complex ideas of Abstract Algebra in simple to understand graphics.
+The Friend talked about she laboured almost six months to understand Groups of SU3 symmetry that were so easily presented in less than fifteen minutes.
+During the discussion, the Mentor also fired a print command on his dark terminal and an old Epson dot matrix printer sitting by the desktop started whirring.
+He grabbed two copies a printed pages.
 Handing over one to each, he  said - here, I wrote down the story of `Ganga and Shantanu` this morning thinking you will need some sort of document to build your scenes.

 They both quickly glanced at the sheets, chewing their Pizzas.

 You can read it on your flight back.
 For now I suggest you two go around the lake for this beautiful day is not to be wasted listening to an old-man.
 I have given as much lay of the land (geography) as possible to let you better visualize the locale.
 Rest is your creativity - he smiled.

 Fairy thought as if he read her mind - she did wonder if she will get a chance to see the lake.
-Little did she know that the Mentor didn't want to miss his afternoon nap ...
+Though the truth was the Mentor didn't want to miss his afternoon nap ...

-# `Bandhana`
+# `Ashtdha` - Eight Fold

 The other side of the river `Yamuna` belonged to the empire. `Shantanu` — A king known for his justice, wealth and valor in the lineage of even bigger names.
 His empire was primarily spread between rivers `Yamuna`, `Sarswati` and `Ganges`.
 On the north it reached the peaks of `Himalayas` that protected it's border like a wall of snow, and also a perennial source of fresh water to all the rivers and hundreds of tributaries that joined them to form a complex mesh of `Ganges-Yamuna` river system.